Stabledog/Astray/README.md

 4. Open 'localhost:8000' in your browser
 5. Enjoy!

+## Debugging in Vscode + Chrome
+- Chrome must be launched with "--remote-debugging-port=9222"
+- Define an "Attach to Chrome" launch config
+- Use "urlFilter": "http://localhost:5500/*"  (if using Live Server).
+Don't use "url":

 ### License

 I don't believe in them.
 You can order your bits however you please.